iris-networks/terminal_mcp/docs/user-guides/VERCEL_AI_SDK.md

 # Connecting MCP Terminal Server to Vercel AI SDK

-This guide shows how to integrate the MCP Terminal Server with Vercel AI SDK for AI-powered terminal command execution.
+This guide shows how to integrate the MCP Terminal Server with Vercel AI SDK using the new MCP tools feature for AI-powered terminal command execution.

 ## Prerequisites